perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 ### A Label by Any Other Name

-Mandating fixed labels for the two arrays being returned seems a little inflexible, so we could add another â optional â parameter via which user-selected key names could be passed...
+Mandating fixed labels for the two arrays being returned seems a little inflexible, so we could add another — optional — parameter via which user-selected key names could be passed...

     sub part (Selector $is_sheep,